kyma-project/kyma/docs/kyma/04-04-cluster-installation.md

   IBM Cloud
   </summary>

 1. Select a name for your cluster.
-Export the cluster name and the zone of type ```dc``` you want to deploy to as environment variables.
+Export the cluster name, the zone of type `dc` you want to deploy to, and your IBM Cloud account email address as environment variables.
 Run:

     ```bash
     export CLUSTER_NAME={YOUR_CLUSTER_NAME}